wacncontent/CustomizeTool/output/articles/virtual-machines/resource-groups-vm-searching.md

     data:    canonical  UbuntuServer  westus
     info:    vm image list-offers command OK

-Now we know that in the West US region, Canonical publishes the **UbuntuServer** offer on Azure.
+Now we know that in the China North region, Canonical publishes the **UbuntuServer** offer on Azure.
 But what SKUs?
 To get those, you call `azure vm image list-skus` and respond to the prompt with the location, publisher, and offer that you have discovered.

     azure vm image list-skus
     info:    Executing command vm image list-skus